fleek-platform/fleek-next/README.md

 # Usage

-To deploy your Next.js application to Fleek, follow these steps:
+To build and prepare your Next.js application for deployment on Fleek, follow these steps:

 1. **Configure Edge Runtime**
    Add the following code to any routes that run server-side code to ensure they run on the edge: